Katy Armstrong: Storylines

 Katy tells Chesney that she does not like how much time Sinead spends with Joseph.
 When Chesney makes a remark about Ryan and his drug addiction, Katy leaves.
 Sinead sees that Chesney is using her to get back at Katy.
 When Katy and Ryan ask Chesney to babysit, it leads to a row with Sinead.
 Katy and Sinead clash, leading to an argument in the street.
 When Chesney tells Katy that Ryan was spotted with another girl, Jamie-Lee (portrayed by Kate Holderness), Katy looks at Ryan's phone and sees a series of text messages from Jamie-Lee.
 Katy breaks up with Ryan and begs Chesney for another chance, but he refuses.

 Katy and Chesney eventually reunite, but both realise that they are only back together for the sake of Joseph, so they decide to break up again.
 Katy's friend, Steph Britton (portrayed by Tisha Merry), moves onto the Street and persuades Katy to attend a party thrown by their mutual enemy.
 Katy goes head-to-head with Gail McIntyre (portrayed by Helen Worth), in order to get a job as a receptionist at the new gym run by Dev Alahan (portrayed by Jimmi Harkishin) and Kal Nazir (portrayed by Jimi Mistry).
 Dev wants to hire Katy, while Kal prefers Gail for the job.
 Katy and Gail hear the way that Dev and Kal are talking about them, and they come to a decision where they will work part-time, with the wages being pushed up by £1.

 When Katy finds out that Anna slept with Owen's former business partner, Pat Phelan (portrayed by Connor McIntyre), she decides to take Joseph to live in Steph's flat.
 She later has a short-term relationship with Callum Logan (portrayed by Sean Ward).
 Katy and Izzy's mother, Linda Hancock (portrayed by Jacqueline Leonard), arrives in Weatherfield and Katy grows fond of her.
 She asks Katy to move away back to Portugal with her, and after talking it over with Chesney, she and Joseph leave Weatherfield.

-On 18 October 2017, Izzy gets a phone call from Owen saying that Katy has been killed instantly in a car crash off-screen.
+On 18 October 2017, Izzy gets a phone call from Owen, revealing that Katy has been killed in a car crash.